 - SSCP: Systems Security Certified Practitioner

-Most of the time, earning these certifications will require taking some continuing education courses, passing a certification exam, and, for some, renewing or taking further continuing education units annually.
+Most of the time, earning these certifications requires taking some continuing education courses.
+Additionally, you must pass a certification exam, and take continuing education units annually.

 Computer Science vs Cyber Security Degree: Which is For Me?

-As mentioned earlier, there is a critical shortage of these experts countrywide, and the demand is far much higher than the supply.
-Anyone who decides to pursue a career in cybersecurity is guaranteed of better return in the future.
-Furthermore, the cyber security degree requirements will be engaging and even fun, if cyber security is interesting to you, and anyone who loves technology and mathematics can pursue a career in this field and succeed.
+As mentioned earlier, there is a critical shortage of these experts countrywide.
+And, the demand is far much greater than the supply.
+So, anyone who decides to pursue a career in cybersecurity is guaranteed of better return in the future.
+Furthermore, the cyber security degree requirements are engaging and even fun.
+So, if cyber security is interesting and you love technology and mathematics, you can pursue a career in this field and succeed.

 Cyber Security Degree Salary and Return on Investment